5 Tips to Refresh Your Cut Flowers

 Cut Flower Tips

-1. Fresh Water – Check the water level daily and add as needed.
-Change water every 2-3 days.
+1. Fresh Water: Check the water level daily and add more as needed.
+Be sure to change the water every 2–3 days.

-5. Display in a cool area away from heating vents.
-Ideally, store in the refrigerator at night.
+5. Cool Display: Keep your flowers in a cool area, away from heating vents or direct sunlight.
+For an extra boost, store them in the refrigerator overnight.

 Remove any leaves that are below the water level as they decay and promote bacterial growth.

-The consensus to me was that using commercial flower food was the best option, as also to place flowers in the refrigerator at night.
+The general consensus to me was that using commercial flower food is the best option for keeping your blooms fresh and vibrant.
+Pair that with placing your flowers in the refrigerator at night, and you’ll help them last even longer!
+Simple but effective! 🌸

-Now, if you are like me, there is no way that bouquet is going in the frig at our house.
-We do have an extra frig in the garage and on occasion there might be space for an arrangement.
-But realistically, I’m not going to put it away at night, and retrieve it in the morning.
-So I need to go shopping for flower food!
+Now, if you’re like me, there’s no way a cut flower bouquet is going to fit in the fridge at our house.
+We do have an extra fridge in the garage, and occasionally there might be space for an arrangement, but realistically, I’m not going to put it away at night and retrieve it in the morning.
+Looks like it’s time for me to go shopping for flower food instead! 🌸

-There were also some recipes for homemade flower food.
-The ingredients were mainly vinegar, sugar, and bleach.
-The measurements varied quite a bit and I haven’t tried to make any, so my best bet will be to shop for some for next time)))
+I also came across some recipes for homemade flower food, usually made with vinegar, sugar, and a bit of bleach.
+The measurements varied quite a bit, though, and since I haven’t tried making any myself, I think my best bet is to stick with buying commercial flower food for next time! 😊

 closeup of valentine flowers, hydrangea, lily, roses, eucalyptus

-The fresh eucalyptus will probably be the longest-lasting piece from my Valentine’s flowers.
-Another lily bud had popped open this morning)) I love the hydrangeas and can’t wait until mine starts blooming this spring.
+The fresh eucalyptus will likely be the longest-lasting part of my flowers—it’s so sturdy and fragrant!
+This morning, another lily bud popped open, which always feels like a little surprise gift. 🌸 And I absolutely love the hydrangeas!
+I can’t wait until mine start blooming this spring.

 my valentine flowers refreshed, spent blooms removed and new vase